jchip/nix-clap/README.md

 * Parsing can be resumed after it's terminated by `--`.
 * A simple and straightforward JSON interface for specifying options and commands.
 * Lightweight with minimal dependencies
+* [Webpack] friendly - allows bundling your cli into a single JS file with webpack

 # Parsing Capabilities